sourmash-bio/sourmash/doc/classifying-signatures.md

 A few quick notes for the algorithmic folk out there --

-* unlike `sourmash search`, `sourmash gather` cannot easily be parallelized on a per-signature level because it is doing a greedy iterative search across all the databases at each step.
-* the key innovation for gather is that it looks for **collections** of k-mers in the databases, and picks the best collection (by containment).
+* the key innovation for gather is that it looks for **groups** of k-mers in the databases, and picks the best group (based on containment).
 It does not treat k-mers individually.
 * because of this, gather does not saturate as databases grow in size, and in fact should only become more sensitive and specific as we